alanmackenzie/guide-to-enterprise-drupal/README.md

 * views Pager id conflicting.
 * designing with displays in mind.
 * Using the most sepcific alter function.
 Helper funciton good for unit testing, less likely to run in unexpected places.
+* Breakdown of different caches in the appendix.